 You do not have to reveal income from alimony, child support, or separate maintenance unless you want the creditor to consider it in the review of your application.

 Creditors may ask how old you are, to be certain you have reached legal age to enter into contracts, and may consider your age in estimating how long you will continue to work.
 However, age may not be used to deny credit to those 62 or older or because the applicant’s age exceeds that required for credit insurance.

-The terms of your credit may not be changed simply because your life circumstances change.
-That is, the length, interest, or other features of loans may not be changed; you may not be forced to reapply; and you may not be terminated because you change your name or marital status, reach a certain age, or retire.
+The terms of your credit cannot be changed simply because your life circumstances change.
+That is, the length, interest, or other features of loans cannot be changed; you cannot be forced to reapply; and you may not be terminated because you change your name or marital status, reach a certain age, or retire.

 Lenders must notify credit applicants of their decision within 30 days of receiving a completed application.
 If credit is denied, the creditor must provide a written statement of the action taken, the reason for denial (or how to request it), the applicant’s rights under the ECOA, the name and address of the enforcing federal agency, and the name and address of the creditor.
 If you believe that discrimination has taken place, you have the right to file suit.
 Creditors found to have discriminated unfairly can be held liable for actual damages and punitive damages up to $10,000.

 Provides for the prompt correction of errors on open-end credit accounts (department store credit card accounts, for example) and protects consumers’ credit ratings while they are settling disputes.